smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 };

 ```
+Notice that the entire state of a maze is width, height, and a vector of bits describing its walls.
+(`numCells` is an optimization to reduce the number of width * height calculations to one.)
+The methods provided are limited to what I needed to implement traverse() to generate and print a maze.

 ## Conclusion

 We looked a four possible data structures to use for the representation of a maze.
 Of those considered, I like the "Vector of Edges" because it is simple and efficient.